KolorCompany/KolorEyesIframeAPI/README.md

 Release note
 ------------

+## 1.0.0.106

+- Add the onDisplaySourceChanged event that notify you when the user displays or hides the source view ( KolorEyesIframeAPI.events.ON_DISPLAY_SOURCE_CHANGED )

+- Updated the demo for the Kolor Eyes Hosting beta v2.

 ## 1.0.0.105

-- Add the onValuesUpdated events ( KolorEyesIframeAPI.events.ON_VALUES_UPDATED )
+- Add the onValuesUpdated event ( KolorEyesIframeAPI.events.ON_VALUES_UPDATED )

 - Add the setUpdateRate method